A general class of surrogate functions for stable and efficient reinforcement learning: INTRODUCTION

+On the other hand, methods such as TRPO~\citep{schulman2015trust}, PPO~\citep{schulman2017proximal} and MPO~\citep{abdolmaleki2018maximum} support off-policy updates, i.e. they can update the policy without requiring additional interactions with the environment.
+These methods are efficiently implementable and have good empirical performance~\citep{openaibaselines}.
+All of these methods rely on constructing \emph{surrogate functions} of the policy, then updating the policy by maximizing these surrogates.
+Unfortunately, most of these surrogate functions (including those for PPO, TRPO and MPO) do not have strong theoretical guarantees.
+Consequently, this class of PG methods only has performance guarantees in the tabular setting~\citep{kakade2002approximately, schulman2015trust,neuJG17,geist2019theory, shani2020adaptive}, and some of these can even fail to converge in simple scenarios~\citep{hsu2020revisiting}.
+More importantly, \emph{there is no systematic way to design theoretically principled surrogate functions, or a unified framework to analyze their properties}.
+We address these issues through the following contributions.

+\textbf{Functional mirror ascent for policy gradient}: In~\cref{sec:fmapg}, we construct surrogate functions using mirror ascent on a functional representation of the policy itself, rather than on its parameters.
+We call this approach functional mirror ascent (FMA) and derive its update for policy gradient methods.
+The FMA update results in a surrogate function that is independent of the policy parameterization.
+We use it to propose \FMAPG/ (FMA for PG), a general framework for constructing surrogate functions and introduce a generic policy optimization algorithm that relies on approximately maximizing a sequence of surrogate functions.

+\textbf{Theoretical guarantees for \FMAPG/}: In~\cref{sec:guarantees}, we explain the theoretical advantages of using \FMAPG/.
+In particular, we describe a sufficient condition that guarantees that maximizing the sequence of surrogate functions instantiated by \FMAPG/ will result in monotonic policy improvement and ensure convergence to a stationary point.
+Crucially, \emph{these guarantees hold regardless of the choice of policy parameterization}.

+\textbf{Instantiating the \FMAPG/ framework}: In~\cref{sec:instantiation}, we instantiate the \FMAPG/ framework with two common functional representations -- direct and softmax representations.
+For each of these, we compare the resulting surrogate function to existing methods in the literature.
+For each representation, we prove that a specific surrogate function instantiated by \FMAPG/ satisfies the sufficient condition in~\cref{sec:guarantees}.
+Consequently, maximizing it guarantees monotonic policy improvement for \emph{arbitrarily complicated policy parameterizations} including neural networks.
+Such a property is not shared by existing surrogate functions including those for PPO, TRPO and MPO.

-\textbf{Generic policy gradient framework}: In~\cref{sec:parameterization}, we propose a reparameterization technique to handle arbitrarily complex policy parameterizations.
-This results in \FMAPG/, a generic policy gradient framework based on FMA. \FMAPG/ naturally results in computationally efficient off-policy updates and is instantiated by choosing a functional representation and a policy parameterization.
-When instantiated with the softmax functional representation, \FMAPG/ results in an improved, more stable variant of TRPO~\citep{schulman2015trust} and MDPO~\citep{tomar2020mirror}.
+For the softmax functional representation, \FMAPG/ results in a surrogate function that is a more stable variant of TRPO~\citep{schulman2015trust} and MDPO~\citep{tomar2020mirror}.
 Moreover, it recovers implementation heuristics (e.g. using forward vs reverse KL divergence) in a principled manner.
-In addition, in~\cref{app:svg}, we show that the \FMAPG/ framework can handle stochastic value gradients~\citep{heess2015learning}.
+Additionally, in~\cref{app:svg}, we show that \FMAPG/ can handle stochastic value gradients~\citep{heess2015learning}.

-\textbf{Theoretical guarantees}: In~\cref{sec:guarantees}, we give a principled way to set the FMA step-size for the direct and softmax representations.
-With appropriate step-sizes, the \FMAPG/ updates are guaranteed to improve the policy and converge to a stationary point for \emph{any arbitrary policy parameterization}.